Health and Physical Education (MAT)

 Unit: College of Education and Human Development (GE)

-Department: Teaching Health and Physical Education
+Department: Teaching and Learning; Health and Sport Sciences

 Program Webpage: louisville.edu/education/degrees/mat-hpe